Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 #### Step 4: Optimize the foreign table and view for efficient access.

-When creating an object store, designing an object store bucket and path structure are important first steps.
-That requires knowledge of the business needs, expected patterns in accessing the data, understanding of the data, and sensitivity to the tradeoffs.
+When creating an object store, designing an object store bucket and path structure is an important first step.
+It requires knowledge of the business needs, expected patterns in accessing the data, understanding of the data, and sensitivity to the tradeoffs.
 Typically, you know the approximate date you are looking at, which can be an advantage.
 You have a lot of data in S3.
 Optimize the foreign table and view to minimize the data you have to read when querying the object store:

 ```sql
 DROP TABLE retail_sample_data.sales_fact_offload;